Alexandros22/Datapie/README.md

 We use gevent and greenlet to achieve multihreading and connection between our objects(threads).
 For this project i was in a team with Georgios Tzourbakis.
-The idea was to build a program that allow us to take data from a source (Mine) and another program-instance is able to process that data and give them to another.
+The idea was to build a program that allow us to take data from a source (Mine) and another node-instance is able to process that data and give them to another.

 In the example.py was created for testing the Mine.py and Miner.py.
-In this example two Miner objects and one Mine are created.
+In this example two Miner nodes and one Mine are created.
 Miner2 connects to Miner1 and Miner1 connects to Mine.
 Mine sends 10 random characters(data) to Miner1 then Miner1 process the data make them all upper.
 Miner1 sends the processed data to Miner2 which mak them lower.